 How to Overcome Stress as a Senior CaregiverMay 1, 2019

-We all deal with stress from time to time.
+We all deal with stress from time to time, especially as a senior caregiver.
 If you have taken on the role of becoming a senior caregiver, you may find yourself having to take on more stress at certain times.
 It’s important to be able to learn to manage this stress for yourself and those you care for.

 Try Relaxation Techniques